stwdio/stwd.io.frontend/memory-bank/progress.md

   - Modal integrated into root `ClientLayout` for app-wide availability
 - **✅ Guest-Friendly UI**: Conditional rendering based on auth status
   - `StudioCardActions` shows auth prompts instead of disabled buttons for guests
-  - `StudioDetailActions` triggers auth modal for "Contact Studio" and "Add to Quote"
+  - `StudioDetailActions` triggers auth modal for "Contact Studio" and "Quote"
   - Navigation sidebar shows "Sign In" and "Sign Up" buttons for guests
   - "Browse Studios" navigation available to all users
 - **✅ Smart Redirect System**: Return users to original page after authentication